 Who Is John Legend?

 John Legend was born on December 28, 1978, in Springfield, Ohio.
-He became an in-demand session musician and songwriter, working with such artists as Alicia Keys, Twista and Janet Jackson.
-He was soon introduced to up-and-coming hip-hop artist Kanye West, and the two musicians collaborated on one another's demos.
+He became an in-demand session musician and songwriter, working with such artists as Alicia Keys, Twista and Janet Jackson, before collaborating with up-and-coming hip-hop artist Kanye West.
 Legend's debut album, 2004's Get Lifted, won three Grammy Awards.
 After two more solo albums, he released his collaboration with the Roots, Wake Up!, in 2010.
 Legend also appeared on the TV competition Duets as a coach before dropping his next album, 2013's Love in the Future.
+He later shared an Academy Award, a Golden Globe and a Grammy with Common for their song "Glory," from the 2014 film Selma.

 Early Life and Career